tom-metherell/Mice.jl/docs/src/wrangling.md

 ## Preparing your data for `mice`

-The `mice` function in `Mice.jl` requires a `DataFrame` as its first argument.
+The `mice` function in `Mice.jl` requires a `Tables.jl`-compatible table as its first argument.
 Columns which contain values of the `missing` type will be imputed (unless you specify otherwise: more on this later).

 (Continuous) numeric variables don't require any special treatment.
 However, categorical variables are handled differently and may require some additional preparation.